-0.19 From 1980-1994, steps were taken to open the economy to competition, liberalize foreign trade, determine prices through market forces, restructure domestic financial markets, and facilitate the movement of international capital (SPO, 1995a).
+- 1.41.
+From 1980-1994, steps were taken to open the economy to competition, liberalize foreign trade, determine prices through market forces, restructure domestic financial markets, and facilitate the movement of international capital (SPO, 1995a).
 As a result, industrial targets were largely achieved, the level of capacity utilization was raised, and the share of industrial goods in exports rose along with the share of exports in GNP.
-State subsidies for agriculture were largely curbed and the share of agriculture in GDNP fell to 15.54% by 1994.

-0.20 By 1996, the fiscal deficit doubled in real terms to 9.18.2% of GDP, fueling an unsustainably rapid pace of economic expansion, with real GDP growth of 7% and annual inflation of 75%% (World Bank, 1997a).
+State subsidies for agriculture were largely curbed and the share of agriculture in GDP fell to 15.5% by 1994. - 1.42.
+By 1996, the fiscal deficit doubled in real terms to 9.1% of GDP, fueling an unsustainably rapid pace of economic expansion, with real GDP growth of 7% and annual inflation of 75% (World Bank, 1997a).
 Thus, the Government announced an ambitious fiscal program for 1997 to balance the budget through large increases in tax revenues and privatization receipts.
-However, these goals will most likely not be met and Government spending will probably exceed planned outlays due to the rapidly growing deficit of pension funds, and pressures for increased public sector salaries and agricultural subsidies.
-However, expected revenues from privatization and other assets fell short of the targets, while non-interest expenditures rose sharply.
+However, expected revenues from privatization and other assets fell short of the targets, while expenditures rose non-interest sharply.
 Hence, budget deficit stood at 7.5% of GNP in 1997.
-Primary budget surplus, on the other hand, declined to 0.3 percent from 1.7 percent.

-0.21 Recent estimates put GNP per capita at US\$2,999 in 1997(SPO, 19972), and the broader measure of wealth, recently formulated as an indicator of sustainable development by the World Bank, gives Turkey a per capita wealth of US\$78,530 in 1994 (World Bank, 1996).
+Primary budget surplus, on the other hand, declined to 0.3 percent from 1.7 percent. - 1.43.
+Recent estimates put GNP per capita at US\$2,999 in 1997 (SPO, 1997), and the broader measure of wealth, recently formulated as an indicator of sustainable development by the World Bank, gives Turkey a per capita wealth of US\$78,530 in 1994 (World Bank, 1996).
 Eighty percent of this valuation is attributed to human resources, 14% to produced assets and 6% to natural capital.
 Except for 1994, the economy has grown rapidly, expanding at double the average for OECD countries.
 GDP increased by 80% from 1980-94 while the OECD average was 40% for the same period (OECD, 1996).
-The industrial sector consistently exhibits the highest growth rate which creates increasing environmental issues and agriculture the lowest.
-Table 1.2 shows economic indicators and structural changes in the Turkish economy from 1992-1996.
+The industrial sector consistently exhibits the highest growth rate which creates increasing environmental issues and agriculture the bwest.
+Table 1.2 shows economic indicators and structural changes in the Turkish economy from 1992-

+1996.
 Tourism is an important growth sector, emphasizing the need to preserve historical and cultural sites.
-About 28.6 million tourists visited in 19976, contributing \$7.05.8 billion in revenue and making Turkey the 19th most important tourist destination worldwide.
+About 9.6 million tourists visited in 1997, contributing \$7.0 billion in revenue and making Turkey the 19th most important tourist destination worldwide.
 The Association for Turkish Tourism Investors has targets of 20 million visitors and \$15 billion in revenues by the year 2006.

-Table 1.2: Turkey's Economic Structu ire and Development
+Table 1.2: Turkey's Economic Structure and Development